Virginia’s Crime Victim and Witnesses Rights Act

 The Victim-Witness Assistance Program has been provided to help victims and witnesses – to answer questions – to keep you informed – to provide referrals to counseling and support groups – and to provide personal assistance when possible.
-I encourage you to contact Heather Wood if you have any questions or need our assistance in any way.
+I encourage you to contact our Victim-Witness Program if you have any questions or need our assistance in any way.

 Services Provided by the Victim-Witness Assistance Program

 - Insure that victims have a voice throughout the criminal justice process.

 - Information about rights accorded to Crime Victims and Witnesses.

 - Escort a victim to and from court when requested.